 What is the most valuable resource at your local shelter?

-Have you have never thought about that?
+Have you have ever thought about that?
 These are dedicated veterinarians who have chosen to spend their careers healing pets that others have tossed aside.
 For the most part, they trained specifically for this field where they face many challenges not seen in your local vet’s office.

 The Maddie’s Shelter Medicine Program at the University of Florida is a comprehensive educational program that addresses the critical shortage of skilled shelter veterinarians and knowledge of best practices in shelters through three core strategies: